Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Scenes/Surface placements/README.md

 ## About the data

 The scene shows a view of Brest, France.
-Four points are shown hovering with positions defined by each of the different surface placement modes.
+Four points are shown hovering with positions defined by each of the different surface placement modes (absolute, relative, relative to scene, and either draped billboarded or draped flat).

 ## Additional information

-This sample uses an elevation service to add elevation/terrain to the scene.
-Graphics are positioned relative to that surface for the `drapedBillboarded` and `relative` surface placement modes.

 This sample uses an elevation service to add elevation/terrain to the scene.
 Graphics are positioned relative to that surface for the `drapedBillboarded`, `drapedFlat`, and `relative` surface placement modes.
 It also uses a scene layer containing 3D models of buildings.
 Graphics are positioned relative to that scene layer for the `relativeToScene` surface placement mode.